Tikamin557/Ts-Core/README.md

 > **This mod is primarily intended for other mods.**
 > Most players only need to install it when it is required by another mod.

-A shared library and framework for Stardew Valley SMAPI mods.
+A shared library and framework for Stardew Valley SMAPI mods, with support for both PC and Android.

 It provides reusable APIs, Content Patcher integration, custom actions, data-driven systems, migration support, and development tools that other mods can use to improve compatibility and reduce duplicated code.

+T's Core also includes optional convenience features for players, including a customizable Shortcut Panel for quick access to frequently used functions, key inputs, and mod settings directly from the game screen.

 ---